 Either way, you need to control the quality of any photos you do use for your business.

-One pro tip is to avoid super stocky-looking images like this…
+One pro tip is to avoid super stock photos like this.

-…and go for more natural-looking images like this instead.
+A better idea would be to go for more natural-looking images that offer personal connection like this instead.

-Also, be sure to use higher resolution images as much as possible.
+Also, be sure to add using higher resolution images in your image guidelines.

 These can be shapes, patterns, or textures.